honeylouluzon/Agentic-World/README.md

 - Supports **browsing, search, and recommendation** so flows can be built dynamically.
 - Lays the groundwork for a **library management application** (to be expanded in Chapter 2).

-💡 **Interpretation Insight:**
-The **Agent Library** is not just storage—it is the semantic backbone that enables agents to be “self-aware” of their role, discoverable, and pluggable into flows.

 ## 1.3 Communication Mechanisms

 The strength of the **Agentic AI World** lies not only in its modular components but also in the standardized communication fabric that ensures interoperability, flexibility, and reliability across agents and orchestrators.
 Three principal mechanisms enable this exchange: **APIs, JSON-based messaging, and database synchronization.**

----

 ### 1.3.1 APIs (Application Programming Interfaces)